AIOS Command - Ticket Stream

 Patterns that emerge when every ticket in every queue is analysed, not just the ones that breach an SLA.

 Repeat tickets as hidden cost.
 Each repeat ticket consumes agent time, erodes customer patience, and pushes accounts closer to churn.
 At one franchise, 10,000 identical enquiries represented not just a support burden but a measurable revenue risk from frustrated customers.
+Without the insight team, each ticket looks routine.

 Deflection opportunities going unseen.
 Many tickets contain questions that could be answered by a knowledge base article, a clearer onboarding process, or a single FAQ update.
 The cost of answering the same question 500 times is invisible until measured.